ibm-messaging/kafka-connect-mq-source/README.md

 - The JAR from building the connector
 - A properties file containing the configuration for the connector
-- Apache Kafka 2.0.0 or later, either standalone or included as part of an offering such as IBM Event Streams
+- Apache Kafka 2.0.0 or later, either standalone or included as part of an offering such as IBM Event Streams (Apache Kafka 3.3.0 or later is required for exactly-once delivery).
 - IBM MQ v8 or later, or the IBM MQ on Cloud service

 The connector can be run in a Kafka Connect worker in either standalone (single process) or distributed mode.
 It's a good idea to start in standalone mode.